 Comment down below and let me hear your thoughts!

 I’ve stated before that I don’t use conditioner in my hair.
-Instead I’ve been relying on oils and styling products to condition my hair and ends after a wash.
+Instead, I’ve been relying on oils and styling products to condition my hair and ends after a wash.
 It’s been working fine, but I thought that I should maybe test out leave-in conditioners too.

 I got stuck on the name “weightless” and some reviewers saying it’s not moisturizing enough.
-And I thought, this must be perfect for me!
+And I thought this must be perfect for me!
 As my hair tends to get oily and I would really hate a leave-in to make it more greasy.

 However, this product didn’t really fulfill my hopes and wishes.
 Though it definitely hydrates on a light scale, it doesn’t define my waves and actually makes my hair for some reason more straight and porous.
-I just don’t like the consistency the conditioner give my hair.
+I just don’t like the consistency the conditioner gives my hair.
 It’s quite the bummer.